For parents who lovingly refuse to disappear

 The isolation you feel is not because this is rare.
 It's because the world hasn't learned to see it yet.

-0 of separated parents in the UK report experiencing alienating behaviours Dr. Ben Hine (2024)
+39% of separated parents in the UK report experiencing alienating behaviours Hine, Harman, Leder-Elder & Bates (2025)

 The research confirms what you already know.
 This is not a private failure — it is a public health crisis.
 But there is reason to hold on to hope.